 The bunkers struck me as the perfect places to put a booby trap or two.
 I’d had a relative that lost a body part by poking around in a German bunker back in WW II while souvenir hunting.
 I wasn’t eager to carry on the tradition.

 I figured the only souvenir I wanted was me back home, intact and alive.
 I crouched down and took these pictures.

 Braver souls than I went into the bunkers.
-One came out with a spiral notebook like the kind a kid would use in school.
+One came out with a spiral notebook like a kid would use in school.
 There was a picture of Saddam on the cover.

 I settled for some stuff I found lying about topside, a spoon and a beret (some war souvenir).
 I still have the spoon, but the beret was taken by my son to show and tell.
 One of his classmates stole it.
 I was a little upset about that.

 Years later, my boy made up for it by bringing me back a helmet from Afghanistan.
 It’s one of my most treasured items.

 We drove up on where the battle had been fought the night before.
 It was a small valley, and scattered below us were the remains of tanks, trucks, and tracks.
 Most were still burning, and the smoke of battle still hung over the area.
 I could see the tracks of the tanks that had engaged them the night before.
 It looked like they’d gone straight through it, just shooting as they went, and leaving a junkyard behind.

 It was like something from War of the Worlds, only we’d been the Martians.

 Suddenly there was a shout that someone was down there.
 Sure enough, there was single human being walking through.
 He seemed to be the only survivor of the engagement.
 We went down to check him out.
 He was badly injured and noticed us only when we shouted at him.
 He turned, started walking to us, only to collapse from his wounds.
 I don’t think we was fully aware that we were Americans.

 The medics came in, treated him, and a chopper was called in to get him to a MASH.
 What happened to him, I don’t know.
 I hope he made it.